Phantom8015/ApplePaint/README.md

 ---

-ApplePaint provides a great way to experiment with simple drawing mechanics on iOS/macOS.
+ApplePaint provides a great way to experiment with simple drawing mechanics on macOS.
 Enjoy creating beautiful sketches or doodles!